1980 Gafsa Uprising

-The Gafsa events refer to an armed operation conducted by Libyan-backed Tunisian nationalists in January 1980, during which they infiltrated the Tunisian city of Gafsa via Tebessa in Algeria.
+The Gafsa events refer to an armed operation conducted by Libyan-backed Tunisian nationalists in January 1980, during which they infiltrated and attacked the Tunisian city of Gafsa.
 The attackers gained control of most city centers, but their attempts to incite a revolt among the residents failed.
 Tunisian security and military forces eventually recaptured the city and apprehended the attackers, including their leader Ezzedine Chérif.
-The operation significantly strained relations between Tunisia and Libya and negatively impacted the Tunisian regime's relationship with the Algerian government, which had been tense since the early 1980s.
+The operation significantly strained relations between Tunisia and Libya which had been tense since the failure of the Union between the two countries in 1974.